Cray-HPE/docs-csm/operations/validate_csm_health.md

     Overall status: PASSED (Passed: 20, Failed: 0)
     ```

-<a name="booting-csm-barebones-image"></a>

 ## 5. Booting CSM barebones image

 This test is **very important to run**, particularly during the CSM install prior to rebooting the PIT node,
 because it validates all of the services required for nodes to PXE boot from the cluster.

+By default the test automatically chooses an enabled compute node and a barebones IMS image to use
-For additional information and troubleshooting related to the barebones image or the test, see
+for the test.
+This default behavior can be overridden, however.
+For additional information and troubleshooting
+related to the barebones image or the test, see
 [Troubleshoot the CMS Barebones Image Boot Test](../troubleshooting/cms_barebones_image_boot.md).

 ### 5.1 Run the test script